xkennawb/golf-handicap-calculator/SESSION_2025-12-29_mobile_optimization.md

 - Emoji bullets (🎯📊🏆📈) for scannability
 - DNQ appears on rounds line (not name line)
 - Handicap changes shown with arrows and values
+- PBs format: "stb" for stableford, "gs" for gross (more compact)

 **Trend Emojis**:
 - Added to both DECEMBER BOARD and 2025 LEADERBOARD